Corporate & Commercial

-Ship Arrest in Turkey: A 2026 Guide for Foreign Claimants
+Ship Arrest in Turkey: 2026 Guide for Foreign Claimants

 If a vessel carrying your cargo, securing your unpaid bunker invoice, or owing your crew their wages is calling at a Turkish port, time is your enemy.
 Most ships stay in Turkish waters for hours, not days.
 Ship arrest in Turkey — the precautionary attachment of a vessel to secure a maritime claim — is one of the fastest and most powerful enforcement tools available to foreign creditors in this jurisdiction.
 When properly handled, a Turkish court can issue an ex parte arrest order within hours of filing, and Turkish coast guards and port authorities will execute it the same day.

-This guide walks you, the foreign claimant, through the entire procedure under the Turkish Commercial Code (TCC), the 1952 International Convention Relating to the Arrest of Sea-Going Ships (to which Turkey is a party since 2017), and the practical realities of arresting a ship in Istanbul, Tuzla, Aliağa, Mersin, or any other Turkish port.
+This guide walks you, the foreign claimant, through the entire procedure under the Turkish Commercial Code (TCC), the 1999 International Convention on Arrest of Ships (which Turkey ratified in 2017), and the practical realities of arresting a ship in Istanbul, Tuzla, Aliağa, Mersin, or any other Turkish port.

 Key Takeaways: What You Need to Know

-• Maritime claims only: Turkish courts will only arrest a ship for one of the maritime claims listed in Article 1352 of the Turkish Commercial Code (TCC), which mirrors the Arrest Convention 1952.
+Maritime claims only: Turkish courts will only arrest a ship for one of the maritime claims listed in Article 1352 of the Turkish Commercial Code (TCC), which mirrors Article 1 of the Arrest Convention 1999.

 Two practical consequences flow from this framework.
 First, you cannot arrest a ship in Turkey on the basis of an ordinary commercial debt, a tort claim unrelated to a vessel, or a personal claim against the shipowner — only the closed list of maritime claims set out in Article 1352 TCC qualifies.
 Second, the Turkish courts will not engage in a full merits review at the arrest stage; they conduct a prima facie assessment (ilk bakışta haklılık), and any deeper analysis is left to the substantive proceedings on the merits, often pursued in parallel arbitration or foreign court litigation.